So you’ve just set up a company in 2025 and might be asking yourself: what’s next?

 What’s Usually Included In A Constitution?

-A Constitution typically covers the following:
+A typical Constitution in 2025 covers the following aspects:

 • Powers and duties of directors

-• Issuing and transferring shares
+• Rules for issuing and transferring shares

-• Holding annual meetings
+• Procedures for holding annual and special meetings

 Shareholders Agreements

-Why Should I have a Shareholders Agreement?
+Why Should I Have A Shareholders Agreement?

 What’s Usually Included In A Shareholders Agreement?

-• Selling and issuing shares
+• Rules for selling and issuing shares

-• Appointing and removing directors
+• Procedures for appointing and removing directors

-• Requirements for specific decisions
+• Requirements for approving major business decisions

-• First rights of refusal
+• First rights of refusal and pre-emptive rights

-Could I change a Constitution or Shareholders Agreement later on?
+Could I Change A Constitution or Shareholders Agreement Later On?
 How?

 In short, yes.